coalton-lang/coalton/docs/reference.md

 #### <code>MINIMUM</code> <sup><sub>[FUNCTION]</sub></sup><a name="minimum-function"></a>
 <code>∀ :A. <a href="#ord-class">ORD</a> :A ⇒ ((<a href="#list-type">LIST</a> :A) → (<a href="#optional-type">OPTIONAL</a> :A))</code>

-Returns the least element in XS.
+Returns a least element of a list, or None.

 ***